YOUR Goal Is OUR Goal

 Misty graduated from the University of Vermont in May 1991.
 Her first job was at Duke Medical Center acute care.
 Over 25 years later she has worked for Treyburn Rehab, Durham Regional Home Health, Carolina Meadows and now NC Center for PT.
 While working for other facilities, Misty saw the emphasis change to QUANTITY over QUALITY of care and decided she could run a successful practice on her own with a focus on QUALITY of care.

-Katie Swore, PT, DPT
+Kate Palmer, PT, DPT

 The experience the staff of NC Center For Physical Therapy has gained in the last 27 years combined with the staff attending professional seminars means we stay on the forefront of the physical therapy profession.